nautobot/nautobot/nautobot/docs/development/apps/migration/code-updates.md

 ## Revamp CSV Import and Export

 CSV Import for models are now done automatically via the Rest API.
-As a result of this change, `CSVForms` classes are no longer needed and should be deleted.
-In addition, `csv_headers` and `to_csv` attributes should be removed from your model definition.
-Check out our [release notes](../../../release-notes/version-2.0.md#revamped-csv-import-and-export-2569-3715) for this specific change.
+As a result of this change, `CSVForm` classes are no longer needed and should be deleted.
+In addition, the Model `csv_headers` attribute and `to_csv` method are no longer needed or used in CSV generation, and should be removed from your model definitions.
+Check out our [release notes](../../../release-notes/version-2.0.md#revamped-csv-import-and-export-254) for this specific change.